-The exhibitor of the Breed Champion ewe of each breed (Dorper, Hampshire, Rambouillet, Southdown, Suffolk, and White Dorper) may be awarded up to a \$10,000 scholarship.
+The Champion, Reserve or eligible exhibitor of the next selected ewe of each breed (Dorper, Hampshire, Rambouillet, Southdown, Suffolk, and White Dorper) may be awarded up to a \$10,000 scholarship.
 If eligible, the exhibitor of the Supreme Champion Ewe may be awarded an additional \$5,000 in scholarship funds.